ODevLibertario/nostrlivery/Tasks.md

 Once the user sends his location to the server, update his profile event k0 with no tags to add the following object {"location":{"latitude": 123, "longitude": 123}}.<br><br>
 Also allow for the user to update his location at anytime

-- T3:configure-menu [started]  by ODevLibertario
+- T3:configure-menu [done]  by ODevLibertario
 Allow a logged in company user to setup his company menu, it should be a crud of menu items, each item having a picture(this is low priority on this task if it's too difficult), a name, a description, a price and a category (do we need more fields?).<br><br>
 The user will configure his menu on the app and then when he presses save a JSON object of the menu will be sent to the node as a nostr event kind 30000 with the d tag with the value menu.<br><br>
 The user should be able to edit his menu at any time

+All further tasks will be registered as issues on the code repositories.